Marlayna Gran empowers new nurses to be their best

 As a Logan Health RN Residency Coordinator, Marlayna Gran has been supporting new nurses who join the health system for the past three and a half years.
 She mentors and teaches nurses during the first year of their professional careers, providing structured support through Logan Health’s New Graduate RN Residency Program.
 Recently, Gran earned a national certification for nursing professional development (NPD), a huge asset to her ability to support the program further.

-The Logan Health RN Residency Program is accredited as a Practice Transition Accreditation Program through American Nursing Credentialing Center (ANCC) and is meant to provide new nurses with extensive orientation, hands-on skills training, professional development, mentorship, and education.
+The Logan Health RN Residency Program is accredited as a Practice Transition Accreditation Program through the American Nursing Credentialing Center (ANCC) and is meant to provide new nurses with extensive orientation, hands-on skills training, professional development, mentorship, and education.
 For Gran, the program is about teaching nurses to invest in themselves for the sake of their patients and their own professional growth.
-“This certification provided me the tools to support our nurses and clinical staff in a way that not only builds clinical competence but provides structure for providing quality care and facilitates process improvement.”
+“This certification provided me the tools to support our nurses and clinical staff in a way that not only builds clinical competence but provides a structure for providing quality care and facilitates process improvement.”

 According to Gran, education is just one part of the curriculum these new nurses go through.
 “We develop emotional intelligence, teach them how mindfulness improves the nurse and patient experience, provide a safe and supportive environment, and so much more.”